namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 ```

 Recall that in the fine reduction step, each block produces one sum per cluster.
-As such, you can visualize the input to the fine reduction like this:
+As such, you can visualize the input to the coarse reduction like this:

 ![fine-reduction-output](/images/k-means/fine-reduction-output.png)

-The goal is to combine all these values into k sums, by summing up the
+The goal is to combine all these values into $k$ sums, by summing up the
-individual, interleaved block-wise cluster sums (i.e. have one sum for each
+individual, block-wise cluster sums (i.e. have one sum for each $k_i$).
+To do
-$k_i$).
-To do so, all we need to do is stop the reduction at stride $k$, as you
+so, we simply stop the reduction at stride $k$, as you can see in the code
-can see in the code above.
+above.
 Easy.

 The last step is to launch the kernels of course: